 Welcome to Wales Society of Botanical Illustrators

-We are an enthusiastic group of illustrators ranging from total beginners to accomplished and exhibited artists.
-Established in late 2019, our plans were put on hold by the Covid pandemic.
-2022 marked the start of a programme of highly successful events and meetings.
-We welcomed renowned botanical and natural history presenters Penny Brown, Cath Hodsman, Jackie Isard and Julia Tricky.
-We held our first exhibition in the beautiful Orangery at Tredegar House, Newport.
-We ran and continue to hold regular afternoons of drawing, painting and socialising most Saturdays.
-Throughout this period National Trust Wales has been very supportive and our continuing close association with Tredegar House offers the Society the opportunity to reach a wider audience.
+The WSBI are an enthusiastic group of artists and illustrators ranging from total beginners to accomplished and exhibited artists.
+We meet regularly for painting, drawing and socialising sessions.
+National Trust Wales has been very supportive of the WSBI and our continuing close association with Tredegar House offers the Society the opportunity to reach a wider audience.

-We offer the opportunity to people of any ability, from complete beginners to established artists paint, draw, learn and socialise.
-We work in partnership with Tredegar House (National Trust Wales) where we meet on a regular basis.
-If you would like to come and see what we do and talk to some of our members, please drop in to the Laundry Training Room.
+We offer the opportunity to people of any ability, from complete beginners to established artists to paint, draw, learn and socialise.
+We work in partnership with Tredegar House (National Trust Wales).
+If you would like to come and join one of our sessions please drop in to the Laundry Training Room or contact us via the website.
 We have welcomed visitors from across the UK and look forward to continuing to promote our interest and enthusiasm for the art of botanical art and illustration.

 OUR LOGO IS THE SNOWDEN LILY.
 CRITICALLY ENDANGERED, IT IS THOUGHT THAT FEWER THAN 100 PLANTS ARE IN EXISTENCE.